-Our employees are not only in the position to develop and supply products, but once they leave the company, they are consumers for the rest of their lives and are the ones who select those products.
+Our employees are not only in a position to develop and supply products, but once they leave the company, they are consumers for the rest of their lives and are among those who select such products.
 We thus recognize the importance of giving our employees the opportunity to learn about global warming through various programs and to actively engage in decarbonization activities of their own accord.

 Starting in 2020, we have begun making and disseminating educational videos for internal use that are specific to the themes of the Kirei Lifestyle Plan (KLP).
-In 2020 we disseminated videos on the topics of decarbonization and life-cycle assessment (LCA), and in the future we intend to continue spreading awareness of KLP activities among our employees by developing more video content relating to other KLP objectives.
+In 2022, we will continue to promote Kirei Lifestyle Plan activities among employees through the update and distribution of decarbonization content and the rollout of other Kirei Lifestyle Plan goals in the future.

-Collaboration and engagement with stakeholders
+Collaboration with stakeholders